Porous cylinder arrays for optimal wake and drag characteristics: Results

 \subsection{Optimization results}

-The results obtained from the optimization procedure are shown in Figure \ref{fig:nsga}, and indicate that the algorithm improves the desired wake characteristics of the porous cylinder arrangements with every successive generation.
+The results obtained from the optimization procedure are shown in Figure \ref{fig:nsga}, and indicate that the algorithm improves the desired wake characteristics of the porous cylinder arrangements with successive generations.

-Each symbol on the graphs represents a unique arrangement of cylinders within the confined patch diameter $D$ as described in \S\ref{sec:opt_algorithm}, with the axes depicting the corresponding drag and enstrophy values.
-The drag values have been normalized (division by 20) so that they are of the same order of magnitude as the enstrophy values, which benefits the optimization process.
-We also note that the drag axis is inverted, i.e., the individuals are arranged such that the drag decreases along the positive vertical axis on the graphs.
+Each symbol on the plots represents a unique arrangement of cylinders within the confined patch diameter $D$ as described in \S\ref{sec:opt_algorithm}, with the axes depicting the corresponding drag and enstrophy values.
+The drag values shown represent the average drag coefficient $C_d = F_{Drag}/(0.5\rho U_\infty^2\cdot 9d)$ for each 9-cylinder array.
+We also note that the drag axis is inverted, i.e., the individuals are arranged such that the drag decreases along the positive vertical axis on the plots.
 This is necessary since the optimizer attempts to minimize wake enstrophy, while at the same time trying to maximize the drag acting on the structure, which are two mutually conflicting objectives as can be observed from Figure~\ref{fig:nsga}; in general, the wake enstrophy increases with increasing drag and vice versa.

 In Figure~\ref{fig:gen1}, we observe a dense clustering of drag and enstrophy values for the initial 128 individuals, a subset of which are shown in Figure~\ref{fig:gen1_arrangement}.
-Although there is some variation in enstrophy, the drag value is limited to approximately 0.3 normalized units.
+Although there is some variation in enstrophy, the drag coefficient is limited to approximately 0.7.
 Within the next 10 generations, the optimizer is able to discover cylinder arrangements that significantly increase drag, as can be seen in Figure~\ref{fig:gen11}.
-This indicates that the arrangement of cylinders within a porous patch is a crucial metric that must be considered in addition to patch porosity, for obtaining the desired wake characteristics.
+This indicates that the arrangement of cylinders within a porous patch must be considered, in addition to patch porosity, for obtaining the desired wake characteristics.
+The influence of projected surface area and velocity flux through the interior of the array are explored at a later point.